spydaz/AI_ZX81/README.md

 Also to be used to Parse English grammar to make abstract syntax trees.

-# Basic Program Langugae Grammar
+# Basic Program Language Grammar

-BASIC FUNCTIONS
+## BASIC FUNCTIONS

    Print ""

    DIM $VARNAME$ AS INTEGER/BOOLEAN/STRING/FLOAT = TRUE/FALSE / 1.5 / $VARNAME$

    Conditional Operations () Output TRUE/FALSE